miniwinwm/miniwinwm/README.md

 MiniWinFile_Common contains platform independant files for an example application.
 Builds for Windows and Linux simulators and embedded platforms.

 MiniWinFixedWindows_Common contains platform independant files for an example application.
-Builds for Windows and Linux simulators and various embedded platforms.
+Builds for Windows and Linux simulators and embedded platforms.

 MiniWinFreeRTOS_Common contains platform independant files for an example application.
 Builds for Windows and Linux simulators and embedded platforms.